dumanemre3/dumanemre3/README.md

-## I'm a MSc Computer Engineer 🎓 Front-end Developer 👨🏼‍💻 Pianist 🎹 Body Building Lover 💪🏼
+## I'm a MSc Computer Engineer 🎓 Front-end Developer 👨🏼‍💻 Pianist 🎹 Fitness Lover 💪🏼
 - I work in the software industry as a React.js developer.
 - I am eager to enhance my programming skills to stay up to date in this progressive sector.
 - I am currently a React.js student at Patika.dev Bootcamp